-However, there is no need to freak out as our immune system is more than capable of handling a high number of these environmental pathogens.
-Regardless, it is important to note some of these germ riddled surfaces and places so that extra care could be taken to mitigate the impact of the germs.
+But fear not!
+Our immune system is a superhero, battling these germs daily.
+However, it is important to note some of these germ riddled surfaces and places so that extra care could be taken to mitigate the impact of the germs.

 This post, in other to instill awareness, will present a list of the 21 germiest places that we can’t avoid including recommendation, towards the end, on how to reduce germ infections.